 - Ability to impact your industry.

-You too can directly affect the responsible development, management, and use of this invaluable natural resource through the following opportunities:
+You can directly affect the responsible development, management, and use of the invaluable natural resource of groundwater through the following opportunities.

 NGWA also has a set of boards focused on the needs of our membership sections.
 If you are interested in serving on your section’s board of directors — let us know!
 Sectional boards include: